zinggAI/zingg/docs/configuration.md

 Sample configuration files are defined at examples/febrl and examples/febrl120k

+Here are the json variables which you will need to define to work with your data.

 ## Table of contents
 {: .no_toc .text-delta }

-1. TOC
 {:toc}

-Here are the json variables which you will need to define to work with your data.

 ### data